Alabama vs. Maryland: Odds, spread, over/under - NCAA Tournament Second Round

 Alabama vs. Maryland Odds, Spread, Over/Under

-Check out the odds, spread and over/under for this matchup at different sportsbooks.
+See the odds, spread and over/under for this matchup listed on multiple sportsbooks.

 |Favorite